mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Any opinions in this post are my own, and do not necessarily reflect that of my employer.
 But you already knew that.

 (In fact, at the time of writing I have no employer.
-I have recently finished my [../masters-thesis](masters degree) and have not yet started my new role.)
+I have recently finished my [../masters-thesis](master's degree) and have not yet started my new role.)

+In this post I have made several criticisms of AEMO.
+However I am still very grateful that they publish this data at all.
+This is far better than any other grid operator I have encountered.
+Whilst the documentation and consistency is sometimes lacking, it is better than most comparable datasets.

 ## Where To Go Next